 Research Statement (PDF)

-My primary research interests lie in metaethics, philosophy of language, and applied ethics, and my current project explores questions at the intersection of metaethics and the philosophy of language from a neo-pragmatist perspective.
-I have additional interests in the origins of normativity, the philosophy of human rights, and issues in the study of race, gender, and social justice.
+My primary research interests are in metaethics, applied ethics, philosophy of language, and epistemology mostly approached from a neo-pragmatist perspective.
+I also work on the origins of normativity and the philosophy of human rights and have interests in the study of race, gender, and social justice.

 My dissertation fills a gap in the literature in metaethics.
 I develop a globally anti-representationalist, use-based semantics for deontic moral vocabulary by first building a framework that shows what it is that we want out of an account of meaning as use and then filling out that framework with an account of the pragmatic and inferential structure of deontic moral language, with a particular focus on the explanatory link between the function (in terms of utility) of moral language and the contours of its use.
 Along the way, I solve (or dissolve) a number of classic problems in metaethics including how moral judgments can be both cognitive and inherently motivating, what distinguishes moral judgments from other practical judgments, and how we ought to think about the objectivity of moral discourse.
 Click here to read the abstract.

 In my current work, I am exploring the relationship between trust and the standing hold others accountable to shared moral norms.
 The standing to hold accountable is integral to well-functioning social practices, but standing is often undermined by a lack of trust among members of the social group.
 In particular, when agents either have reason to distrust or no reason to trust that those whose standing they recognize will reciprocally recognize their own standing to hold accountable, then, I argue, it is rational for them to withhold recognition.
 In such cases, recognizing the other’s standing to hold one accountable would institute a kind of hierarchical relationship that threatens the recognizer’s agency.